Everything You Need to Know About Platelet-Rich Therapy

 - Carpal tunnel syndrome

 In most cases, PRP injections are not painful.
 However, some patients do experience discomfort.
 The level of discomfort will depend on the patient and the area of the body being injected.
 As mentioned earlier, there may be some increased pain immediately following the injection, but this will go away.
 If it does not, please contact Texas Partners Healthcare Group immediately.

 How long does it take to recover from PRP?

 PRP is considered a permanent fix that is unlike most other types of therapy.
 The timeline in which a patient will feel better will depend, but most people experience a noticeable improvement in several weeks.
 The procedure will take under an hour, and you will be able to immediately return to your regular daily activities.

+Platelet therapy is just one of many pain management solutions offered at our pain management clinic in Frisco.
 If you have questions about platelet therapy or would like to learn more about the benefits, please contact Texas Partners Healthcare Group today and schedule an appointment at one of our clinics.